 There was also a Churchill’s LBV Port.
 I had the Cabernet Sauvignon which I enjoyed.
 The wines aren’t the most expensive but they were better quality than AA used to have a few years ago.
 I liked the stemless wine glasses as there is far less chance of knocking them over as well as getting a large serving too!

 They had a great selection of other drinks, including lots of different soft drinks with several diet choices.
-For spirits, there were no less than 5 whiskys including a Glenlivet 12 year single Malt and a Woodford Reserve Bourbon.
+For spirits, there were no less than 5 whiskeys including a Glenlivet 12 year single Malt and a Woodford Reserve Bourbon.
 They also had Bombay Sapphire Gin, Baileys and Amaretto.
 There were 6 beers to choose from including Samuel Adams and Dos Equis.
 Not much chance of getting off AA sober if you like a drink!

-Entertainment and technology
+American Airlines B777-300ER business class Entertainment and technology

 The charging points weren’t as good as the B777-200 but there was still a universal socket to plug your device into and 1 USB port.
 The TV screen was a good size and high definition.
-It had to be tucked into the side during take off but you could still see the screen OK.
+It had to be tucked into the side during take-off but you could still see the screen OK.

-The entertainment system was easy to control using either the touchscreen itself or the hand held remote.
+The entertainment system was easy to control using either the touchscreen itself or the handheld remote.
 The remote is not as sophisticated as the touch screen one on the B777-200 but actually, I found it easier to use if anything.
 There was a large choice of films with plenty of recent movies plus the usual TV shows, music and games.

 If you are arriving into Terminal 3 on American Airlines or BA in business or first class, there is an excellent arrivals lounge.
-I didn’t visit on this occasion but you can read my Roving Reporter’s review here.
+I didn’t visit on this occasion but you can read Roving Reporter’s review here.

 This will definitely continue to be my first choice for transatlantic flights with the AA B777-200 a close second.
 The seats were more comfortable than the B777-200 and you could feel less movement from adjacents seats.
-I also like the mini cabin on the B777-300 providing you don’t end up by the toilet!
+I also like the mini-cabin on the B777-300 providing you don’t end up by the toilet!
 BA has certainly fallen far behind AA in their business class and the only thing I would say they have the upper hand on is the service when it is good and the quality of the wines.